Learn more about nursing history in Craven County

 - Bryant, Arabelle and Mary Barnwell.
 "Miss Charlotte Rhone: a Visionary for Our Times" Journal of the New Bern Historical Society (November 2007): 17-18.

-- Nurses in the 1916 Official City Directory of New Bern
+- Nurses in the 1916 Official City Directory of New Bern (put the word "nurse" in the search box)

-- Nurse Eunice Barrows memories of St. Lukes Hospital
+- Nurse Eunice Barrows memories of St. Lukes Hospital were published in a June, 2008 article in the New Bern Sun Journal

 - Sara Greene Shriner (1904-2003) papers are available to the OuterBanks History Center in Manteo.
 She was born in New Bern, North Carolina.
 She moved to the Washington, D. C. area in 1929 to attend the nursing program at Walter Reed Army Medical Center.
 After graduating in the early 1930s, she spent a decade working at Walter Reed, as well as taking private-duty jobs.
 Among the private-duty nursing jobs she took, was with The Lost Colony drama.
 During the 1960she became a volunteer nurse for the American Red Cross, often working at civil rights demonstrations and war protests.